duleorlovic/blog/_posts/2016-08-16-api-design.markdown

 [curl commands]({{ site.baseurl }} {% post_url 2016-02-01-bash %}#curl)

-# Current user or me

-Instead of `/users/123/settings` you can create `/me/settings` endpoint.

 # POST vs PUT

 When an user has one image (image is part of the user) than it is fine to do